suriyun-production/mmorpg-kit-docs/docs/pages/031-server-config-files.md

   "mySqlDbName" : "mmorpgtemplate"
 }
 ```

-You will have to create config folder and config files by yourself next to project folder if you are gonna use config in editor, next to execution folder for built execution file

 Config priority from high to low is **Command Line -> Config files -> Component data**
 <!--stackedit_data: